 The “truck” of a skateboard is that piece on the underside of the deck that the wheels are attached to.
 Made of axles, bushes, and pins, the truck is the interface between the wheels and deck that gives the rider the necessary control through shifts in weight, bending and reacting to the board’s travel.
 It’s a pretty important part, to say the least.

 And now, like aircraft parts, furniture, and so many other modern objects, skateboard trucks are set to change, thanks to topology optimization and metal additive manufacturing.
+Topology optimization is an algorithmic process that reveals the most efficient design based on a set of constraints or characteristics, often by removing material from the design.

 Precision-engineering student and downhill skateboarder Philipp Manger applied his expertise to the skateboard truck because in his words, “It’s the only skateboard part I haven’t made before, and it fit perfectly to try out these new technologies.”
 But this venture, Project TOST (Topology Optimized Skateboard Trucks), specifically caters to downhill longboarding.
 Traditional skateboard-truck designs work for skating in the streets, but a style called the reverse-kingpin truck is better for longboarding and high-speed skateboarding.